Sandeep-int/soc-networking-homelabs/README.md

-# soc-networking-homelabs
+# Networking-homelabs
-SOC-focused networking and security homelabs using Cisco Packet Tracer
+Networking and security homelabs using Cisco Packet Tracer